PDM4AR/exercises/docs/06-collisionchecking.md

     vertices: List[Point]
 ```

 In this part, you will implement the `polygon_point_collision` function of `CollisionPrimitives` class.
+This function takes a `Polygon` *poly*, and  a `Point` *p* as arguments.
+It returns *True* if given `Point` is inside the `Polygon`.

 #### Step 4: Segment-Circle Collision Checking Procedure

-The aim is to implement a function that checks whether a line collides with a circle or not.
-The algorithm which will be implemented is explained [here](https://www.jeffreythompson.org/collision-detection/line-circle.php).
-To represent the line, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:
+In this step, you will implement a function that checks whether a segment collides with a circle or not.
+There is an explanation of the procedure [here](https://www.jeffreythompson.org/collision-detection/line-circle.php).
+Please note that, you could use the procedure described [here](http://www.jeffreythompson.org/collision-detection/tri-point.php#:~:text=To%20test%20if%20a%20point,the%20corners%20of%20the%20triangle.), but you are free to use any algorithm.
+To represent the segment, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)